-After practicing for over a decade in a large, leading downtown law firm (Boughton Law), in animal law and civil litigation, Rebeca draws on her extensive experience to offer even more efficient and flexible legal representation as a founding lawyer at Breder Law.
-She has experience at all levels of court and various tribunals.
-Rebeca’s passion for animal rights and welfare started at an early age, while she was growing up in Montreal.
-Rebeca has been known as a trailblazer in developing Animal Law in Canada for over a decade, right after Canada’s first animal rights law lawyer, Lesli Bisgould.
-Rebeca founded the first Animal Law section of the Canadian Bar Association in Canada and is the founder and current Chair of the Animal Law section, B.C.
+After practising animal law and litigation for over a decade in a large Vancouver (British Columbia) downtown law firm, Rebeka opened Breder Law in December, 2016.
+This firm almost exclusively focusses on animal law and litigation.
+Rebeka has experience at all levels of court and various tribunals.
+Rebeka’s passion for animal rights and welfare started at an early age, while she was growing up in Montreal.
+Rebeka has been known as a trailblazer in developing Animal Law in Canada.
+Rebeka founded the first Animal Law section of the Canadian Bar Association in Canada and is the founder and current Chair of the Animal Law section, B.C.
 Branch.
 She dedicates a lot of her time to animal rights and welfare causes and sits on the Board of Directors of the Vancouver Humane Society.

-Rebeca’s animal law practice includes: defending “dangerous” dogs, veterinary malpractice suits, general urban animal and wildlife matters, breeder disputes, condominium disputes involving companion animals and pet custody disputes.
-Rebeca acts exclusively in matters that can develop the rights and welfare of animals.
+Rebeka’s animal law practice includes: wildlife and regulatory challenges , defending “dangerous” dogs, veterinary malpractice suits, general urban animal and wildlife matters, breeder disputes, condominium disputes involving companion animals and pet custody disputes.
+Rebeka acts exclusively in matters that can develop the rights and welfare of animals.

 Nicoletta J. Caferri, a career prosecutor, is currently serving as the inaugural Chief of the newly-created Animal Cruelty Prosecutions Unit in the Investigations Division of the Queens County District Attorney’s Office, where she has been an Assistant District Attorney since 1992.
 Ms. Caferri is working closely with the NYPD’s Animal Cruelty Investigations Squad to investigate and prosecute animal cruelty crimes, ranging from animal fighting and animal hoarding to intentional injuring or killing and neglect and abandonment of household pets.